Hog Plum, Texas Colubrina, Texas Snakewood, Guayule

 Field Identification: This recognized by presence or absence of thorns, and by leaf characteristics.
 This thornless species has alternate leaves, and the veins on the lower leaf surfaces are not prominent.
 It is more abudant on sandy soils.
 Short gray, stiff, zigzag branches and spreading twigs.

-Occurrence: Frequent on sandy or clayey loams or caliche in brush or opening.
+Occurrence: Frequent on sandy or clayey loams or caliche in brush or open areas.

-Plant Use: Leaves are browse for White-tailed deer; fruit eaten by several bird species and javalina.
+Plant Use: Leaves are browsed by white-tailed deer; fruit eaten by several bird species and javelina.

 Key to Genera if needed: